 Meaning and History

-When hundreds of retail outlets throughout the United States turned into Macy’s, a large-scale rebranding process took place as part of the Project Star project.
+When hundreds of retail outlets across the United States became Macy’s, a large-scale rebranding effort was launched as part of the Project Star.
 It was called that because the star became a new element of the identity of all the renamed stores.
 It began to be used in advertising and signage, and before that, it was present in almost all old Macy’s logos, where it replaced the apostrophe before the “S.”

-There are legends about where it came from.
+There are legends about its origins.
 According to the most common version, Rowland Hussey Macy got a tattoo with a red five-pointed star on a whaling expedition.
 This story is considered the most likely.
 There are also rumors that he worked as a navigator, and the star helped him find his way during heavy fog.
 But skeptics argue that Rowland was too young: he was 15 years old and could not have held such a responsible position.
-In any case, it is known that he had a tattoo and that it influenced the identity of the department store chain.
+In any case, it is known that he had a tattoo, which influenced the identity of the department store chain.

-The Macy’s logo replaced the regional symbols of the stores included in the chain’s structure.
+The Macy’s logo replaced the regional symbols of the stores that were part of the chain’s structure.
 This did not appeal to their regular customers, but the star meant that it all starts with a clean slate.
 However, no one noticed it while it was used as part of a word instead of an apostrophe.
-Only later, when the star was made red and brought to the beginning of the inscription, they began to give it a special meaning.
+Only later, when the star was made red and brought to the beginning of the inscription, did they begin to give it a special meaning.

-Now it is associated with holidays and old traditions that the company introduced.
-As far as we know, Macy’s has been organizing the Thanksgiving Day Parade for almost a century and sponsoring the Miracle on 34th Street fireworks for half a century, so Americans are very familiar with its flagship store Macy’s Herald Square, and know who owns the red star symbol.
-In addition, the retail chain actively uses its logo for advertising purposes, linking it with sales.
+Now, it is associated with holidays and the old traditions that the company introduced.
+As far as we know, Macy’s has been organizing the Thanksgiving Day Parade for almost a century and sponsoring the Miracle on 34th Street fireworks for half a century, so Americans are very familiar with its flagship store, Macy’s Herald Square, and know who owns the red star symbol.
+In addition, the retail chain actively uses its logo for advertising, linking it to sales.

 What is Macy’s?

 Macy’s is a company that owns several hundred department stores across the United States.
-It offers many products, including home goods, furniture, jewelry, cosmetics, clothing, appliances, and more.
+It offers a wide range of products, including home goods, furniture, jewelry, cosmetics, clothing, and appliances.
 Macy’s stores are associated with holidays because the retail chain hosts grand shows and sales during these times.
 The brand is owned by the namesake conglomerate, formerly called Federated Department Stores.

 1920 – 1932

-In 1858, the first RH Macy & Co. department store was opened.
-With a rooster on the sign.
-Four years later, he received another emblem – a red star.
-And logos with inscriptions began to be used much later.
-One of the earliest versions that have come down to our times dates back to 1920.
-As far as we know, it contained a beautifully handwritten text “R. H. Macy & Co.
-Inc.” – a sample of old calligraphy.
+In 1858, the first RH Macy & Co. department store opened, with a rooster on its sign.
+Four years later, he received another emblem, a red star.
+And logos with inscriptions were used much later.
+One of the earliest versions to have reached our time dates back to 1920.
+As far as we know, it contained a beautifully handwritten text, “R. H. Macy & Co.
+Inc.” a sample of old calligraphy.
 Below is the address of the outlet: “34TH ST. & BROADWAY “(left) and” NEW YORK CITY “(right).
 The company moved there in 1902 after being bought by the Straus brothers.
 Now this place is listed in the National Register of Historic Places and recognized as a landmark.

 1932 – 1938

 Over time, the design changed: the only element of the logo was the white word “MACY’S.” It seemed three-dimensional because of the gray outlines of varying thickness.
-The developers used a stylized antique font, with the first “M” being larger than the rest of the letters and extending beyond the line.
+The developers used a stylized antique font, with the first “M” larger than the rest and extending beyond the line.

 1938 – 1948

-The creators of the new version of the logo made the inscription black and transferred it to the upper case.
+The creators of the new logo made the inscription black and changed it to uppercase.
 Typography was based on thin characters with long serifs.
 The address of the main store reappeared below: 34th Street and B’way, New York City.

 1948 – 1986

-In the middle of the 20th century, designers removed the address to emphasize the name of the department store chain.
+In the middle of the 20th century, designers removed the address to emphasize the department store chain’s name.
 The word “Macy’s” was as black as before.
 The four letters after the “M” have become lowercase, and the apostrophe has become a small five-pointed star above the “y.”

 1961 – 1970